daniwasonline/express-router/README.md

 - 2. Run the executable and wait for the batch installer to finish running.
 Router Express's  should be in a folder called express-router.
 - 3. You can run Router Express by running ``node index.js`` in cmd, directory still set to the router-express/express-router folder.
 - 4. If you want to, you can setup pm2, nodemon, or another process manager to automatically run Router Express.
+- 5. **UNLESS IF PROPERLY CONFIGURED, EXPRESS ROUTER NEEDS TO BE ACCESSED FROM 127.0.0.1:3000 BY DEFAULT!
+IF YOU CHANGED THE LISTENER SO IT LISTENS ON A DIFFERENT PORT, YOU WOULD ACCESS IT FROM 127.0.0.1:(PORT HERE)!**

 **Option 2: Self-compiling and manually running**
 - 1. Download the repository